Laser Styli

 //MOON-PATTERN ROVER

 Ah, mechs.
 I've never been a great fan.
-Wheels have served us well for millennia, I don't see why we should ditch them just because we now have the possibility to have stable legged designs and the autopilots to drive them.
-Well I guess putting four legs on an EPR and calling it a "Moon-Pattern variant" just to flex on Earth-bound designs is typical of the Moon Communes that designed this thing and I shouldn't put too much thought into it but...it's weird.
-I can't help but feel EPRs should keep wheels.
-Anyway, regardless of my considerations this is a decent evolution of the original rover.
-Four legs may offer better stability on rugged terrain and the ground pressure isn't ridiculously high which is uncommon for a mech.
-Don't expect to drive it without autopilot though.
+Wheels have served us well for millennia, I don't see why we should ditch them just because we now have the technology to make stable legged designs and the autopilots to drive them.
+Well, I guess putting four legs on an EPR and calling it a “Moon-Pattern variant” just to flex on Earth-bound designs is typical of the Moon Communes that designed this thing and I shouldn't put too much thought into it, but…it's weird.
+I can't help but feel EPRs with legs are a crime against engineering.
+Anyway, regardless of my considerations, this is a decent evolution of the original rover.
+Four legs may offer better stability on rugged terrain and the ground pressure isn't ridiculously high, which is uncommon for a mech.
+Don't expect to drive it without a solid autopilot, though.

 //SIMURGH ROVER

-Some people think qith Saïmour wanted to have their own version of the Earth-Pattern Rover purely out of spite but I don't think it's quite fair to the Eloran commune.
+Some people think qith Saïmour wanted to have their local version of the Earth-Pattern Rover purely out of principle, but I don't think it's fair to the Eloran commune.
 The Simurgh is an honest attempt at modernizing the EPR and not just a rip-off.
-It's smaller yet has more internal space due to miniaturization and the wheel design offers better manoeuvrability at the expense of simplicity.
-I am very partial to the enclosed, spaceship-like cockpit which offers better protection and more comfort though I understand why some people don't like having to rely on external cameras.
-One important deviation from the original EPR is the engine, which only runs on standard batteries - a choice that was influenced by the ship-bound origin of qith Saïmour.
+It's smaller yet has more internal space with a splendid miniaturization of the main drive, and the wheel design offers better manoeuvrability at the expense of simplicity.
+I am very partial to the enclosed, spaceship-like cockpit which offers much better protection, though I understand why some people don't like having to rely on external cameras.

 //SIMURGH ROVER — “NOMAD”